August Colorado Foothills Garden Scenes

 I would say it took a few years for me to feel “normal” again after my TBI in 2008.
 My main form of rehabilitation was writing books, reading a lot and maintaining my blogs.

 Unfortunately, I have been prone to falls and further head injuries since then.
 I fell again with serious concussions in 2015, 2019 and 2021.
 My most recent concussion was most serious and caused permanent balance, memory and vertigo problems.
 I now use research, writing and game shows like Jeopardy to spur my memory and keep me sharp.
-I also love old movies and nature shows on PBS.
-They really sooth my brain.
+I also love old movies, soft music, and nature shows on PBS.
+They really soothe my brain.

 Does TBI affect IQ?